paulocmarques/Dell-5547-Hackintosh/README.md

-The new verison base on Opencore: https://github.com/anhbinhvodanh/Dell-5547-Hackintosh-OpenCore
+The new verison based on Opencore: https://github.com/anhbinhvodanh/Dell-5547-Hackintosh-OpenCore

 macOS Sierra for Dell 5547 (i7)
 -------------------------------